HyperCrowd/scenario-engine/README.md

-// Define your tables (like in a DM's guide) new Table('QuestStart', [ new TableEntry(1, 60, 'Village Tavern', [
+// Define your tables (like in a DM's guide) new Table('QuestStart', [ new TableEntry(1, 60, 'Village Tavern', 'You have entered the tavern.', [
     new Tag('safe', 1)
   ]),
-  new TableEntry(61, 100, 'Dark Forest', [
+  new TableEntry(61, 100, 'Dark Forest', 'You have entered dark forest.', [
     new Tag('danger', 2)
   ])
 ])

 new Table('TavernEvents', [
-  new TableEntry(1, 50, 'Meet Friendly NPC', [
+  new TableEntry(1, 50, 'Meet Friendly NPC', 'A friendly local chats with you.', [
     new Tag('safe', 1)
   ]),
-  new TableEntry(51, 100, 'Overhear Quest Hook', [new
+  new TableEntry(51, 100, 'Overhear Quest Hook', 'You hear gossip.', [new
     Tag('intrigue', 1)
   ])
 ])

 new Table('ForestEvents', [
-  new TableEntry(1, 70, 'Goblin Ambush', [new
+  new TableEntry(1, 70, 'Goblin Ambush', 'A pile of goblins begins to stab you.', [new
     Tag('danger', 2)
   ]),
-  new TableEntry(71, 100, 'Ancient Ruins', [
+  new TableEntry(71, 100, 'Ancient Ruins', 'This ruin is brought to you by BlackRock.', [
     new Tag('treasure', 1)
   ])
 ])